Sparkly-Sparks/Recursive-Enhancements/README.md

 - Modded enhancements will replace all vanilla enhancements as they cannot coexist.
 - Trying to add a vanilla enhancement onto a modded enhanced card will cause the modded enhancement to be replaced by the vanilla one.
 # To do list for upcoming updates
-- Give Vampire a popup message for when it upgrades.
 - Add new art for the enhancement tarot cards.
 - Add a custom, enhancement themed deck.
 # Feedback